How many women in farming do you know? Of these, how many hold a managing role? Do they own their land?

 Think back to those female farmer friends of yours.
 Are they working towards a career at a large food business?
 Do they farm thousands of acres of mono-crops or work in feedlots?
 Or are they growing food they can feel good about for customers they care about?

 In my experience, women farm because they desire a sense of connection and freedom.
 I, myself, garden and go to market.
 This work helps me to achieve the life I want.
-The flexibility is a complement to my primary role as a mom.
+The flexibility is a complement to my role as a mom.
 I gain a lot of fulfillment by working in a way that I feel betters the world and my own community.
 I also find endless opportunity for personal growth and learning through farming.

 What we stand to gain